landex/Windows-11/Steps/win_11_configuration.md

 ### Java :coffee: :coffee: :coffee:

 Java is the most used programming language, and used to access some things.
 So we need install and configure **Java** I prefer use version of LTS of **Java**.
-Make download of java in this link [Java 11 LTS](https://www.oracle.com/br/java/technologies/javase-jdk11-downloads.html).

 To configure you need open command line of windows with ***Adminstrator Level***, so to open type Press ***WIN*** button and ***Q*** in search box type ***CMD***, click with right mouse button and select ***Run as Administrator***.